hertz-contrib/registry/consul/README.md

 }
 ```

-#### Customize Service Check
+#### Customize

+Consul extension provides custom configuration of service inspection and `Tags` `Meta` field.

-registry has a default config for service check as below
+Registry has a default config for service check as below

 ```
 check.Timeout = "5s"